-- 11.101.
+11.77.
 Clapham was one of the first parts of south London to be serviced by the London Underground, and this was critical to its development.
-Today the tube's popularity places a huge strain on its capacity.
+Today the tube's popularity results in passenger demand exceeding capacity at busy

+- times.
 The Northern Line between Clapham Common and Stockwell is one of the busiest sections of the underground network, leading to serious overcrowding.
-The council wishes to promote a rail link from Clapham High Street to Victoria, in addition to the Overground link that has now been completed to Clapham Junction and has seen a significant increase in usage since 2012.
-There is an aspiration to improve the walking route between Clapham North Underground Station and Clapham High Street Overground Station to facilitate interchanges between modes and there is also potential to improve the public realm and access at the Overground Station.
-It is not feasible to provide step-free access at the underground stations in Clapham, which means priority should be given to alternative, accessible forms of transport in the area, such as buses. - 11.102.
+Both Clapham High Street and Wandsworth Road overland stations are increasingly serving more residents and businesses and are important in connecting Clapham to the wider area. - 11.78.
+The long term plan to reduce this overcrowding is for Crossrail 2 to provide additional capacity for journeys originating in south west London.
+The council supports Crossrail 2 and TfL's vision to improve south London's overland rail network by providing metro-style turn-up-and-go frequencies at stations throughout the borough.
+Within the context of supporting the delivery of this metroisation of rail services, the council will explore the possibility of and promote a rail link from Clapham High Street to Victoria and platform lengthening to accommodate longer trains at Wandsworth Road and Clapham High Street stations.
+It is not feasible to provide step-free access at the Underground stations in Clapham which means priority should be given to alternative forms of transport in the area, such as buses and access improvements at the Overground stations. - 11.79.
 Clapham High Street suffers from a very poor road safety record with a very high number of collisions, particularly affecting people who cycle.
-The council wishes to see safety improvements, including improvements to the quality of Cycle Superhighway 7 that runs along the High Street.
-Transport for London's Strategic Cycling Analysis also identifies the need to improve cycle links from Clapham to Battersea, Nine Elms and Brixton. - 11.103.
-Lambeth Council has been working in partnership with community and business representatives and Transport for London to develop implement a programme of improvements to the public realm, including landscaping, around Clapham Old Town The aim is to improve the area for local people, businesses and visitors and projects identified through 'Your Clapham a vision for the high street' including improvements to Voltaire Road, Clapham High Street, Clapham Park Road, Clapham Manor Street and Nelsons Row by challenging the current use of space; creating better connected areas; ensuring accessibility for the greatest number of people; maximising environmental and road safety benefits; reducing the dominance of traffic; improving pedestrian and cycle access; and looking at bus standing facilities.
-The first phase of improvements has been implemented at Venn Street and Bromells Road.
-The project is managed through a group of local stakeholders.
-Wandsworth Road is increasingly serving more residents and businesses and is important in connecting Clapham to the wider area.
+The council wishes to see safety improvements, including improvements to the quality and safety of Cycleway 7 that runs along the High Street.
+Transport for London's Strategic Cycling Analysis also identifies the need to improve cycle links from Clapham to Battersea, Nine Elms and Brixton. - 11.80.
+Cycleways 7 and 5 (Norbury to Waterloo) form part of the Healthy Route Network, with the latter providing a quiet route through the area including a section that crosses Clapham Common.
+The Network also includes an east west link to Brixton and related to this, the council has committed funding to improve the public realm around Voltaire Road.
+This will facilitate interchanges between Clapham North Underground station and Clapham High Street Overground station and cycle movements across the High Street. - 11.81.
+The council has been working in partnership with community and business representatives and TfL to implement a programme of improvements to the public realm, including landscaping, around Clapham Old Town to improve the area for local people, businesses and visitors.
+This includes projects identified through 'Your Clapham a vision for the high street' including improvements to Voltaire Road, Clapham High Street, Clapham Park Road, Clapham Manor Street and Nelsons Row.
+Wandsworth Road is increasingly serving more residents and businesses and is important in connecting